floragunncom/search-guard-docs/_content/_docs_kibana/kibana_authentication_saml.md

 Search Guard supports user authentication via SAML Single Sign-On.
 Search Guard implements the Web Browser SSO profile of the SAML 2.0 protocol.

 This chapter describes the basic setup of SAML with Search Guard.
-This will work in many cases; some setups however require special configurations for TLS, proxies or similar things.
+However, this will work in many cases; some setups require special configurations for TLS, proxies, or similar things.
 Please refer to the section [Advanced Configuration](kibana_authentication_saml_advanced_config.md) for this.

 ## Prerequisites

-In order to use SAML, you need to have an Identity Provider (IdP) supporting SAML.
+To use SAML, you need to have an Identity Provider (IdP) supporting SAML.

-Furthermore, it is necessary that HTTPS is configured for Dashboards/Kibana.
+Furthermore, HTTPS must be configured for Dashboards/Kibana.

 ## IdP Setup

 First, create a new application integration representing your Dashboards/Kibana installation in your Identity Provider.
 The exact procedure for this is specific to the IdP.
 When configuring the integration, you must make sure that the following settings are configured like this:

-* Assertion Consumer Service URL or Single Sign On URL: The IdP will send authentication information to this URL.
+* Assertion Consumer Service URL or Single-Sign-On URL: The IdP will send authentication information to this URL.
 This must be the publicly visible URL of Dashboards/Kibana followed by the path `/searchguard/saml/acs`.
 For example, `https://kibana.example.com:5601/searchguard/saml/acs`

 * Make sure that the roles of a user are mapped to a SAML assertion.

-* All users which are supposed to be able to log in to Dashboards/Kibana, must have certain privileges.
-If you are using the default `sg_roles_mapping.yml` configuration, just make sure that the IdP assigns the role `kibanauser` to all wanted users.
+* All users who are supposed to log in to Dashboards/Kibana must have certain privileges.
+If you use the default `sg_roles_mapping.yml` configuration, just make sure that the IdP assigns the role `kibanauser` to all wanted users.
 The default `sg_roles_mapping.yml` then maps this to the Search Guard role `SGS_KIBANA_USER`.
 If you are not using the default `sg_roles_mapping` you need to make sure that it maps  `SGS_KIBANA_USER` to a suitable backend role provided by the IdP.

 You need to keep a couple of values from the IdP setup ready for the next step.
 These values are:

 * The SP Entity Id
 * The name of the SAML assertion to which you mapped the roles
 * The URL of the SAML metadata endpoint at your IdP or a metadata file.
 * The IdP Entity Id.
 You can get this Id by looking into the metadata file for an `IDOSSODescriptor` element and using the `entityID` of its parent element.

 ## Search Guard Setup

 Now you need to edit the `sg_frontend_config.yml` file.

 The default version of this file contains an entry for password-based authentication: